tonytsheng/DBHUB/ANALYTICS/readme.md

   2 - S3

 ## OpenSearch
-set up KDFH for OpenSearch - see the details in the KINESIS folder set up OpenSearch cluster - see the details in the OPENSEARCH folder
+- set up KDFH for OpenSearch - see the details in the KINESIS folder
+- set up OpenSearch cluster - see the details in the OPENSEARCH folder

-## EMC
+## EMR
 configure KDFH to deliver to an S3 bucket